 Yes, we still do have the same parks, but government and business have decided to pool all their efforts and finances to create a city, filling it with numerous buildings and edifices, without souls, with nary a concern in propagating greenery, and in the process, forget that we have parks where children play, where families renew their ties, where people seek refuge and rest.
 The Metro Manila I knew and I grew up in has turned into a money-making venture where malls can be seen at every corner to lure people from parting with their money in exchange for things material and superficial.
-Realty companies claim to promote the environment in their developments but are only truly serving their own interests
+Realty companies claim to promote the environment in their developments but are only truly serving their own interests and a few privileged ones.

 Our children are the ones who suffer from this change of priorities and principles.
 Susan Usha Dermond in her book, Calm and Compassionate Children:A Handbook, explained how the lack of green landscape affects children, citing several sources: